 It is best to start small and choose processes that are already well defined – right down to the smallest detail.

 Choosing too many processes to automate at once slows you down more often than it provides progress.
 Starting with well-defined processes allows you to select processes that are the right candidates for automation.
-This helps you avoid the common pitfalls of:
+This helps you avoid common pitfalls:

-- trying to automate processes that are flawed and not ready for automation,
+- Attempting to automate processes that are flawed and not ready for automation

-- are so complex that automation would add to your team’s workload rather than reducing it.
+- Planning to automate very complex processes that would add to your team’s workload rather than reducing it

 You may already know the start and the end points for the process, it’s the steps in the middle that may contain too many grey areas.
 This is where you should pull in the experts on the process – the people who work with it on a regular basis.
 They can help you by clearly defining every step in the process and provide a real-world view of the scope for the automation project.